The Warrior-Monks of the Crusades

 Economic and Logistical Role

 While the warrior code focused on spiritual and martial discipline, it also enabled the Templars to become a crucial logistical force.
 Their reputation for honesty and reliability, rooted in their oath to poverty and obedience, made them trusted bankers for pilgrims, kings, and the Church.
 The Templars developed an international financial network that allowed Crusaders to deposit money in Europe and withdraw it in the Holy Land.
 This system funded the Crusades themselves.
+A knight or nobleman heading to the East could leave his wealth with a Templar commandery in Paris or London and receive a letter of credit redeemable in Jerusalem.
+This system eliminated the need to carry large sums of gold across dangerous territory.
+The Templars also served as treasurers for the French crown and for various popes.
 Their commanderies across Europe also served as supply depots, training centers, and recruitment hubs.
 The code of discipline that governed their fighting men extended to their administrators, ensuring that Templar accounts were accurate and their shipments arrived on time.
+The order owned ships, warehouses, and farms from Scotland to Cyprus, all managed by brothers who had taken the same vows of obedience as the knights who fought on the front lines.

 Legacy of the Warrior Code